NUSES: New methods and tools for astroparticle physics in space

 Particle identification

-This figure compares the experimental results obtained with the Plastic Scintillator Tower during beam tests at CERN’s SPS Facility with simulated data.
-The close agreement between the two spectra confirms the detector’s ability to accurately measure and identify the nuclear charge (Z) of incoming particles.
+Nuclear electric charge (Z) measured with the Plastic Scintillator Tracker (PST) at the CERN’s SPS beam test facility (upper panel), compared with the Z spectrum expected from simulations on the basis of the beam composition (bottom panel).
+The close agreement between the two spectra confirms the detector’s ability to measure and identify the nuclear charge (Z) of incoming particles.

 Zire7